Routex Extensions

 routes or generate new route based helper functions.
 Each extension is a module

-which implements the Routex.Extension
+which implements the Routex.Extension behaviour.

 Routex will call those callbacks at different stages before Routex handsoff the

-list with routes to Phoenix.Router
+list with routes to Phoenix.Router for compilation.

 Each extension provides a single feature and should minimize hard dependencies